portalkeeper/Portalpress/source/_posts/2013-06-11-reality-school.markdown

 Clearly, we haven’t passed the test yet.
 But lots of people laugh at our jokes.

 It’s with this sense of humor that I have approached <a href='http://freespace.io'>[freespace]</a>, the month-long experiment in Millennial world-saver values that has plopped down south of Market in San Francisco this June.
-I wrote about my first impressions in [Issue 9](http://thedailyportal.com/issue/9), and now I’ve had about a week to develop an impression.
+I wrote about my first impressions in [Issue 9](http://thedailyportal.com/issue/9), and now I’ve had about a week to get to know it better.

 Exactly how this 14,000-foot piece of prime SF real estate came to be rented to these misfits for $1 this month is a puzzle I’m still trying to piece together.
 I’ve heard it told a few different ways so far, and I’m not yet ready to report it conclusively.
 But here’s what I know.